jrenaud90/TidalPy/README.md

 The easiest way to install cartopy is using an Anaconda environment by,

-`conda install -c conda-forge pyproj shapely pyshp cartopy`
+`conda install -c conda-forge cartopy`

 If you are not using a conda environment then you will need to find and install the GEOS binaries manually: